Fundamental Limits of Erasure-Coded Key-Value Stores with Side Information: Coding With Side Information

-Hence, version $L_S$ is decodable in this state. \end{proof} \begin{remark} Construction $\ref{first construction}$ has a strictly better storage cost as compared with Construction \ref{second construction} for the case where $\nu=2$. \end{remark} We notice that the storage cost of Construction $2$ is strictly less than $\frac{\nu}{c+\nu-1} K$ for $c > 2 \nu$.
+\end{itemize} Therefore, we conclude that version $L_{\mathbf S}$ is decodable in this state. \end{proof} \begin{remark} Construction $\ref{first construction}$ has a strictly better storage cost as compared with Construction \ref{second construction} for the case where $\nu=2$ for $\overline m_{\mathcal G}(c_W) >0$. \end{remark} \begin{remark} For network topologies where $\overline m_{\mathcal G}(c_W)<\frac{c-1}{\nu}$, the storage cost of Theorem \ref{second construction theorem} is strictly less than $\frac{\nu}{c+\nu-1}K$ and hence the side information is useful in those cases. \end{remark} We compare between the case where there is no side information, the case where there is a partial side information and the complete side information case in Table \ref{table: comparison} in terms of the storage cost.